mnghv/chat-runner/README.md

 # Chat Runner 🚀

-**Live Code Sandbox in Chat** - چت کنید و کد HTML/CSS/JavaScript خود را به صورت زنده اجرا کنید!
+**Live Code Sandbox in Chat** - Chat and run your HTML/CSS/JavaScript code live!

-## 📋 معرفی پروژه
+## 📋 Project Introduction

-Chat Runner یک اپلیکیشن چت تعاملی است که به کاربران امکان ارسال و اجرای کد HTML/CSS/JavaScript را در محیطی امن و زنده می‌دهد. این پروژه با استفاده از Next.js، HeroUI و Socket.IO ساخته شده است.
+Chat Runner is an interactive chat application that allows users to send and execute HTML/CSS/JavaScript code in a secure and live environment.
+This project is built using Next.js, HeroUI, and Socket.IO.

-### ✨ ویژگی‌های کلیدی
+### ✨ Key Features

-- 💬 **چت Real-time**: ارسال و دریافت پیام‌ها به صورت زنده
+- 💬 **Real-time Chat**: Send and receive messages in real-time
-- 🔧 **اجرای کد زنده**: اجرای امن کد HTML/CSS/JS در iframe
+- 🔧 **Live Code Execution**: Secure execution of HTML/CSS/JS code in iframe
-- 🎨 **UI مدرن**: طراحی زیبا با HeroUI و Tailwind CSS
+- 🎨 **Modern UI**: Beautiful design with HeroUI and Tailwind CSS
-- 🔒 **امنیت بالا**: اجرای کد در محیط sandbox شده
+- 🔒 **High Security**: Code execution in sandboxed environment
-- 📱 **Responsive**: سازگار با تمام دستگاه‌ها
+- 📱 **Responsive**: Compatible with all devices
-- 🌐 **پشتیبانی RTL**: پشتیبانی کامل از زبان فارسی
+- 🌐 **RTL Support**: Full support for Persian language

-## 🛠️ استک تکنولوژی
+## 🛠️ Technology Stack

 - **Frontend**: Next.js 15 + React 19
 - **UI Framework**: HeroUI + Tailwind CSS